deifyinfocommsolutions/accounting_dfy_stretch/README.md

-# accounting_dfy_stretch
-Accounting bead for ibeads
+# Deify Infocomm Solutions Custom Integration for Accounting for Debian Stretch